IIIF/website/source/event/2019/goettingen/workshops.md

 Tea, coffee and lunch will be be provided.

+Following the event, We have prepared a listing of optional [few social activity suggestions][social] for you that you can join after the end of the conference program.

+Also check out the [#göttingen-social][slack-channel] on the IIIF Slack for real-time information about where people are what is happening on the social front.

 ## Location of Alte Mensa and Consortium reception

 Hover your mouse over the marker to see the name of the location.